TweekIT MCP Server - Ingest and Convert Just About Any Filetype Into AI Workflows

 async function uploadFile(filePath, fileName) {

-const url = 'https://www.tweekit.io/tweekit/api/image/upload';
+const url = 'https://dapp.tweekit.io/tweekit/api/image/upload';

 const formData = new FormData();